 - the welfare of the participants in the research context.

 1.8 Where there are no likely benefits to participants, the risk to participants should be lower than would be ethically acceptable where there are such likely benefits.

 1.9 Where the risks to participants are no longer justified by the potential benefits of the research, the research must be suspended to allow time to consider whether it should be discontinued or at least modified.
 This decision may require consultation between researchers, participants, the relevant ethical review body, and the institution.
-The review body must be notified promptly of such suspension, and of any decisions following it (see paragraphs 5.5.6 to 5.5.9, page 91-92).
+The review body must be notified promptly of such suspension, and of any decisions following it (see paragraphs 5.5.6 to 5.5.9).

 1.10 Respect for human beings is a recognition of their intrinsic value.
 In human research, this recognition includes abiding by the values of research merit and integrity, justice and beneficence.
 Respect also requires having due regard for the welfare, beliefs, perceptions, customs and cultural heritage, both individual and collective, of those involved in research.

 1.11 Researchers and their institutions should respect the privacy, confidentiality and cultural sensitivities of the participants and, where relevant, of their communities.
 Any specific agreements made with the participants or the community should be fulfilled.

 1.12 Respect for human beings involves giving due scope, throughout the research process, to the capacity of human beings to make their own decisions.